njardim/vlc-skin-waterflow/README.md

 **A Mini Player:**

-1. Which boosts all control features in a cool and out of your way convenient Mini Player.
+1. Which boosts all control features in a very cool and out of your way convenient Mini Player.

 **Full screen controls:**